miker704/Strife/patches.md

     - Changed background color of channel drop down container modal.
     - Added App directory option to Channel Drop Down Container.
     - Added styles for App Directory option in channel drop down modal.
+    - Added back Server Settings to non-server owners in channel drop down modal, but it is disable till new modals are added.

 ## Backend Changes